Partial Preterism Refuted

 When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats (Mat.
 25:31-32).

-(2) The “tribes of the earth” are mourning as they see the sign of Christ's impending return.
-As Jesus returns in the “clouds of heaven” He gathers up “his elect from the four winds, from one end of heaven to the other”, which clearly describes the rapture of the Church (Mat.
+(2) The “tribes of the earth” will mourn as they see the "sign" of Christ's impending return.
+Simultaneous with His return, the mighty blast of a trumpet will signal to the angels to gather “his elect from the four winds, from one end of heaven to the other”, which clearly describes the rapture of the Church (Mat.
 24:30-31).

-(4) Jesus comes back to earth in a glorious display of power accompanied by His holy angels.
-He sits upon His throne while all the nations are gathered before Him to be judged (Mat.
-25:31-32).
-[Notice the striking similarity of language between Matthew 25's account of the Second Coming and that of Mark 14:62.
-In both cases, Christ is sitting on a throne in judgement.
-But in Matthew's account, His return is clearly connected to the judgement of the ENTIRE world, not merely Jerusalem.
-The same can be seen in Matthew 19:28, where Jesus promises His disciples that when He returns as Judge of mankind seated “on the throne of his glory”, they too will sit as judges over the twelve tribes of Israel: And Jesus said unto them, Verily I say unto you, That ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel (Mat.
-19:28).]
+Notice the many overlapping features present in all of the gospels' prophetic accounts of Christ's return.
+It is also important to note that in Matthew's account, Christ's return is clearly connected to the judgement of the ENTIRE world, not merely Jerusalem.
+In Matthew 19:28, this fact is further emphasized when Jesus promises His disciples that upon His return they too will sit as judges over the twelve tribes of Israel: And Jesus said unto them, Verily I say unto you, That ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel (Mat.
+19:28).

 So what does this tell us?
 For one, it rules out the possibility that Mark 14:62 is describing a localized judgement of Jerusalem.
-It is easy to see that the common features contained in the above passages relate to the same event, not two separate ones.
+Also, it is easy to see that the common features contained in the above passages relate to the same event, not two separate ones.
 And they clearly have universal application and relevance.
-Now unless we want to argue that Mark 14:62 is a stand alone passage, completely unrelated to the others, and that it--only--points to a localized judgement, we are forced to accept it as a description of Christ's universal coming.
+Now unless we want to make the impossible argument that Mark 14:62 is a stand alone passage, which points to a localized judgement, we are forced to accept it as a description of Christ's universal coming.

 I saw in the night visions, and, behold, one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.
 And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed (Dan.
 7:13-14).